php-etl/documentation/content/installation/manual/_index.en.md

 ---
-title: "System Requirements"
+title: "Manual installation"
 date: 2020-07-12T15:21:02+02:00
 draft: false
 ---

 ### Contents of this documentation

-In this documentation, we will make sure all your system and application dependencies are correct, before you start using *Middleware*.
+In this documentation, we will create a Docker stack with all system and application dependencies, in order to start using *Middleware*.

 ### Prepare your dependencies in Docker

-We will use Logstash, Elasticsearch and Kibana as a logging platform.
+We will use [Logstash](#logstash), [Elasticsearch](#elasticsearch) and [Kibana](#kibana) as a logging platform.

-As those systems are complex to instakll and out-of-scope of this documentation, we will use Docker to start those services.

 #### Logstash

-Logstash is a tool whose primary goal is to consume logging from other applications, optionally apply transformations to it and then transfer it to a log storage.
+Logstash is a tool whose primary goal is to consume and aggregate logging from other applications, optionally apply transformations to it and then transfer it to a logging data store.

 In your project, create a file named `.docker/logstash/logstash.yml` with the following contents: